davelevine/portfolio/data/now/now.md

 Whatever’s left of my spare time is spent:

 * Updating my [portfolio] to showcase my latest projects and achievements.
-  * **Aug 23, 2023**: Finally got around to adding an [RSS feed] for the Blog section of the site.
-Although there's hardly a need for it, this amounted to scratching an itch.
 * Building out my personal [knowledge base] with new content and resources.
 * Managing and updating my [homelab], which is a constant yet rewarding project.